-The Office of the Provost is pleased to announce the third cohort of the Women Faculty Leadership Institute.
-The Institute, inspired by the incredible talent that exists among our tenured women faculty and a commitment to diversifying the leadership structure of universities, brings together a small cohort of senior women faculty – Danforth Campus tenured professors, teaching professors, senior lecturers and professors of practice, and faculty on the tenure, clinical or research track on the Medical Campus – who are in or aspire to leadership roles.
+The Women Faculty Leadership Institute (WFLI), inspired by the incredible talent that exists among our tenured women faculty and a commitment to diversifying the leadership structure of universities, brings together a small cohort of senior women faculty – Danforth Campus tenured professors, teaching professors, senior lecturers and professors of practice, and faculty on the tenure, clinical or research track on the Medical Campus – who are in or aspire to leadership roles.

-Institute training will provide participants with access to local and national experts who will address skill development in critical areas of leadership.
-Topics will include: negotiation, strategic communication, managing conflict, managing and building teams, university finances and mentoring.
-Participants will build their capacity for leadership and expand their professional network by developing connections with women leaders across disciplines from both the Danforth and Medical campuses.
+Institute training provides participants with access to local and national experts who address skill development in critical areas of leadership.
+Topics include: negotiation, strategic communication, managing conflict, managing and building teams, university finances and mentoring.
+Participants build their capacity for leadership and expand their professional network by developing connections with women leaders across disciplines from both the Danforth and Medical campuses.

 “WFLI taught me how to negotiate for critical resources, manage and motivate my students and staff, and define my long-term career goals.
 The connections that I made with the other WFLI participants have been invaluable for advice, support and professional collaborations.”